 Continue testing the treatments you believe are most likely to fix the issue.
-Hopefully, one of them sticks.
+And hopefully, one of them sticks.

 Worst case scenario, start from step 1 and make a new list of possible issues.
-There’s a chance you might have missed something or noticed something new the second time around.
+There’s a chance you might have missed something or you notice something new the second time around.